 2. Targeted Assistance Model

-In a school wide model, the Title I personnel and materials may be used with much more flexibility and every child in the school can receive the supplemental services, regardless of their free or reduced lunch eligibility.
+In a schoolwide model, the Title I personnel and materials may be used with much more flexibility and every child in the school can receive the supplemental services, regardless of their free or reduced lunch eligibility.
 In a targeted assistance model, the most academically at-risk students are selected for intervention.
 Currently, we do not have any schools being served under the targeted assistance model.

 Which schools receive Title I funding?

-The 14 schools listed have been selected to receive Title I services for the 2017-2018 school year:
+The 14 schools listed below have been selected to receive Title I services for the 2018-2019 school year under the schoolwide model:

 Who can I contact for further information?